2015 Iscol Lecture

 About Ted Danson

 For 30 years, actor Ted Danson has been a powerful advocate for ocean conservation.
 A polluted beach near his home in Santa Monica Canyon spurred Danson to join a community battle against planned offshore drilling.
 Strong local opposition put a stop to the oil wells.
 Danson went on to found the American Oceans Campaign, which later merged with Oceana, the world’s largest ocean conservation and advocacy organization.
 As a member of Oceana’s board, Danson works for policy change on overfishing and habitat destruction, marine pollution, and climate change.

 About the Iscol Lecture

-The Jill and Ken Iscol Distinguished Environmental Lecture brings prominent scholars, newsmakers, scientists, and leaders to Cornell to address environmental issues of paramount importance to humankind.
-Recognizing scholarship on the frontiers of scientific inquiry, the Iscol Lecture provides opportunities for Cornell students, faculty, staff, and the public to gain new knowledge about pressing environmental issues and enriches the intellectual character of the university and the community.
-A faculty award committee, representing a cross-section of academic disciplines, annually selects the Jill and Ken Iscol Distinguished Environmental Lecturer.
+The Jill and Ken Iscol Distinguished Environmental Lecture brings eminent scholars, scientists, newsmakers, and opinion leaders to Cornell to address environmental issues of paramount importance to our planet.
+Hosted by the Atkinson Center, the Iscol Lecture recognizes interdisciplinary scholarship on the frontier of scientific inquiry; provides opportunities for Cornell students, faculty, staff, and the public to gain new knowledge about pressing environmental issues; and enriches the university and community.
+A faculty committee, representing a cross-section of academic disciplines, selects the Iscol lecturer.